 - Show your success.
 If you can lead by example and see the rewards of using a platform, empower others to do the same with your words and actions.

-For more information about mastering tech in 30 minutes each day, click here.
+For more information about mastering mortgage marketing technology in 30 minutes each day, click here.

 The “education” phase should focus on loosening up the status quo and helping buyers identify a challenge or opportunity in front of them.
 During this stage, buyers will typically search the internet and explore websites.
 However, highly engaged human interactions are just as important as non-human, low-reciprocity resources such as pay-per-click ads, blog posts and landing pages.
 In fact, a Sirius Decisions 2017 study showed that live, vendor-hosted webinars focused on the problem are an effective tool for reaching potential buyers.